symious/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemShell.md

 The -x option excludes snapshots from the result calculation.
 Without the -x option (default), the result is always calculated from all INodes, including all snapshots under the given path.
 The -x option is ignored if -u or -q option is given.

+The -e option shows the erasure coding policy for each file.

+The output columns with -count -e are: DIR\_COUNT, FILE\_COUNT, CONTENT_SIZE, ERASURECODING\_POLICY, PATHNAME

 Example:

 * `hadoop fs -count hdfs://nn1.example.com/file1 hdfs://nn2.example.com/file2`